Ohio

 Student Funding

-The state will compensate a student’s parents or custodian for education services up to $32,455 in FY2023.
-A child must be in the program for a full academic year to claim this amount.
+The state calculates funding using a unique, program-specific formula set out in statute.
+The state pays a student’s parent or custodian for education services up to $32,445 in FY2025.
 If transportation is listed on the Individualized Educational Plan (IEP) as a related service, the parent may obtain transportation from a registered private provider that is approved by the state to provide such transportation and claim it for reimbursement through the Autism Scholarship program.
 Parents are responsible for covering any costs in addition to the maximum amount allowed per year.
+Any qualifying Ohio K–12 student that wishes to participate may receive funding.

 Student Eligibility